Me: This is our 100th story! Can you believe it?

 Sue: The director is shooting them as tight as he possibly can.
 It’s all he can do, really.
 I mean, what were they thinking?
 Walking stones?
-The idiots!
-They love to make it difficult for themselves, don’t they?
+Idiots!
+They love to make life difficult for themselves, don’t they?

-Doctor suggests that the Ogri are related to Magog.
+Doctor believes the Ogri could be related to Magog.

 Sue: Genesis wrote a song about Magog, I definitely remember that.
 Supper’s Ready.
 Great song.
-There’s nothing wrong with my memory.
+See, there’s nothing wrong with my memory, Neil.

 The Doctor and Emilia discuss Einstein’s special theory of relativity.

 Sue: Nicol would have enjoyed that.
 These two are wonderful together.
 Tom Baker’s face when she starts going off on one is priceless.
-The Doctor had better take her for a spin in his TARDIS when this is all over.
-Romana’s fixed it, so it should be okay.
+The Doctor had better take her for a spin in his TARDIS when this is over.
+Romana’s fixed it now, so it should be fine.